Sheffield: Trams

+In March 2024, control of the network passed to the South Yorkshire Mayoral Combined Authority.

+Roads

 Motorways near the city are the M1 and M18.
 Sheffield Parkway connects the city centre to the motorways.
 The M1 skirts the city's north-east and crossing Tinsley Viaduct near Rotherham.
 The M18 branches from the M1 close to Sheffield, linking the city with Doncaster and ending at Goole.

 The A57 and A61 roads are the major trunk roads through Sheffield.
-These run east–west and north–south respectively, crossing in the city centre, from where the other major roads generally radiate spoke-like.
+These run east–west and north–south, respectively, crossing in the city centre, from where the other major roads generally radiate spoke-like.
 An inner ring road, mostly constructed in the 1970s and extended in 2007 to form a complete ring, allows traffic to avoid the city centre, and an outer ring road runs to the east, south-east and north, nearer the edge of the city, but does not serve the western side of Sheffield.

+Buses and coaches

 Sheffield Interchange is the city's bus main hub; other bus stations are at Halfway, Hillsborough and Meadowhall.
-After deregulation in 1986, there were multiple new service providers.
-Current providers are First South Yorkshire, Stagecoach Yorkshire, TM Travel, Hulleys of Baslow and Sheffield Community Transport.
-First South Yorkshire, is the largest bus operator.
+Current providers are First South Yorkshire (the largest operator),Stagecoach Yorkshire, TM Travel, Hulleys of Baslow and Sheffield Community Transport.

 There is also the Bus Rapid Transit North route between Sheffield and Maltby via Rotherham.
 It was planned as two routes: the Northern route to Rotherham via Meadowhall and Templeborough, and the southern route via the developing employment centre and Waverley.
-The northern route opened in September 2016; it involved an 800m Tinsley Road Link to be built between Meadowhall and the A6178 road.
+The northern route opened in September 2016; it involved an 800-metre Tinsley Road Link to be built between Meadowhall and the A6178 road.
 Yorkshire Terrier, Andrews and the parent company Yorkshire Traction formerly operated in the city and were taken-over by Stagecoach Sheffield.
 Stagecoach Group also operates the Supertram and has an integrated ticketing system with buses and tram.

 Coach services running through Sheffield are operated by National Express and to a lesser extent Megabus and Flixbus.
 National Express services call at Sheffield Interchange, Meadowhall Interchange and Meadowhead Bus Stop.
 Megabus and Flixbus services only call at Meadowhall.
 National Express services 564, 560, 350, 320, 310 and 240 call at Sheffield, as do others on a less frequent basis.
 The 560/564 service is a direct connection to London Victoria Coach Station via Chesterfield and Milton Keynes, operating 12 times a day in both directions.
-The 350 and 240 services connect Sheffield to Manchester Airport and Heathrow/Gatwick Airports respectively.
-Two Megabus services, the M12 and M20, call at Sheffield en route to London from Newcastle upon Tyne and Inverness respectively.
+The 350 and 240 services connect Sheffield to Manchester Airport and Heathrow/Gatwick Airports, respectively.
+Two Megabus services, the M12 and M20, call at Sheffield en route to London from Newcastle upon Tyne and Inverness, respectively.